Banner image for content hub page: Mistakes to Avoid with Prestashop

 2. Insufficient Specifications

-By asking the right questions on what your needs are will determine how your website revolutionises.
+By asking the right questions on what your needs are, you will determine how your website revolutionises.

 3. Inconsistent Prestashop Themes

-Avoid an all singing and dancing animated store that is not in keeping with your company’s image you are trying to promote.
-Constantly ask the question if the theme is what your buyers want, and if it is no, make sure you keep a simplistic and elegant display overall.
+Avoid an all singing and dancing animated store that is not in keeping with the company image that you are trying to promote.
+Constantly question if the theme is what your buyers want, and if it isn't, make sure you keep a simplistic and elegant display overall.

 Websites that are using Flash are not usually well indexed by search engines, keep this in mind.